almperr/RobotArm/README.md

 <img src="images/rc.PNG" style="width:50%">

 ## Files
-- AndroidApp - Contains files used to create the App for the Android Smartphone
+- RobotArm/AndroidApp - Contains files used to create the App for the Android Smartphone
-- Arduino - Contains files used for the Arduino
+- RobotArm/Arduino - Contains files used for the Arduino

 ## Hardware setup
 An Arduino Uno is connected, via pins, to 3 H-Bridge modules (Adafruit TB6612).
 The H-Bridge modules are then connected to each of the 5 motors.